Damitwhy/NA-Share/README.md

     - ![HTML Validation Success](/project_readmes/images/HTML-Validation-13-08-24.png)
   - CSS Tested with https://jigsaw.w3.org/css-validator/
     - ![CSS Validation Success](/project_readmes/images/CSS-Validation-13-08-24.png), Throws up warnings on Bootstrap issues but NA-Share's style.css sheet shows no errors.
   - Contrast Testing with WCAG Color contrast checker as a Chrome Extension. found fault with 'a' links being too small for there current colors.
 Changed Text-weight to compensate.
-Found that this app also indicated white text on dark background so I've Asked for peer review on Slack and the ten people who've responded, looked and found no issue with the visibility of current weigth change.
+Found that this app also indicated white text on dark background so I've Asked for peer review on Slack and the ten people who've responded, looked and found no issue with the visibility of current weight change.

 ## Deployment
+ - Heroku deployment...
+Link to NA-Share [NA-Share](https://na-share-b53b0f36b98a.herokuapp.com/)

 ## Technologies Used